Scalable Deep Basis Kernel Gaussian Processes

+\paragraph{MML.} DBKs can be trained exactly by maximizing the log marginal likelihood $\log p(\vy)$ in a scalable form:

-See Appendix~\ref{sec:exact} for a full derivation.
-Overall, the low-rank structure avoids direct inversion of $\mSigma_\mX$ and reduces the time and space complexity of exact inference from $\gO(n^3)$ and $\gO(n^2)$ to $\gO(nr^2)$ and $\gO(nr)$, respectively, yielding significant savings when $r \ll n$.
+The full derivation is provided in Appendix~\ref{sec:exact}.
+Using the chain rule, the gradient $\nabla\log p(\vy)$ can likewise be computed efficiently.
+Overall, the low-rank structure reduces the time and space complexity of exact GP inference from $\gO(n^3)$ and $\gO(n^2)$ to $\gO(nr^2)$ and $\gO(nr)$, respectively, yielding significant savings when $r \ll n$.